SSAGESLabs/PySAGES/examples/openmm/harmonic_bias/Harmonic_Bias.md

 <!-- #region id="lf2KeHt5_eFv" -->
 ## PySAGES

-The next step is to install PySAGES.
-We retrieve the latest version from GitHub and add its dependecies via `pip`.
+Next, we install PySAGES.
+The latest version is retrieved from GitHub and installed (along with its dependencies) using `pip`.
 <!-- #endregion -->

 ```python id="B-HB9CzioV5j"